chainer/chainerrl/README.md

 This problem is discussed in [OpenAI gym issues](https://github.com/openai/gym/issues/11), and one possible counter measure is to enable "Bash on Ubuntu on Windows" for Windows 10 users.

-Refer [Official install guilde](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) to install "Bash on Windows".
+Refer [Official install guilde](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) to install "Bash on Ubuntu on Windows".

 ## Getting started